Selah (song)

 "Selah" is a song by American rapper Kanye West from his ninth studio album, Jesus Is King (2019).
 The song contains additional vocals from Ant Clemons, BongoByTheWay, and the Sunday Service Choir.
 West co-wrote it with 11 others, while Jeffrey LaValley received songwriting credit due to the song sampling a rendition of the New Jerusalem Choir's work.
 A hip hop and gospel song, it instrumentally relies on military drums.
 The song includes samples of the Sunday Service Choir's rendition of "Revelations 19:1".
 Lyrically, it sees West asserting his Christian faith and referencing Bible verses.
 The song had originally been slated for release on Yandhi in November 2018 until the album was scrapped, though it later leaked the following year.

-Ultimately released as the second track on Jesus Is King in October 2019, "Selah" received lukewarm reviews from music critics.
+Ultimately released as the second track on Jesus Is King in October 2019, "Selah" received generally positive reviews from music critics.
 They were often complementary towards the composition and a few praised the sampling of the Sunday Service Choir, though some critics expressed negative feelings of the song's lyrical content.
 It was among the Winning Gospel Songs at the 2021 ASCAP Rhythm & Soul Awards.
 The song charted at number 19 on the US Billboard Hot 100 and also reached the top 20 in Australia, Canada, Latvia, and the United Kingdom.
 It has been certified gold in the United States by the Recording Industry Association of America (RIAA).
 West and the Sunday Service Choir performed the song live in November 2019.
 It was used for the Super Bowl LIV and Super Bowl LV trailers of the tenth Fast & Furious franchise film, F9 (2021).
 The album's accompanying film of the same name features an alternative version of the song.

 A rendition of the New Jerusalem Choir's "Revelations 19:1" was released on the Sunday Service Choir's debut studio album, Jesus Is Born (2019).
 Despite being sampled within "Selah", the former was released two months later.
 A gospel song, the rendition includes a chorus that features praise for Jesus Christ being delivered by the Sunday Service Choir.
 It charted at number 17 on the US Billboard Gospel Songs chart in 2020.
 The rendition has been performed live by the Sunday Service Choir on multiple occasions.